What is Blended Learning? A Beginners Guide to the Future of Learning

-Unsure what is blended learning?
+Blended learning, also known as hybrid learning, is an educational approach that combines traditional, in-person classroom instruction with online learning activities.
 Discover why the blended learning approach is becoming the new normal for teaching worldwide in the eLearning space.

-If you're new to Learning Management Systems and unsure of some of the language used to describe teaching methods, we're going to break it down.
-You'll understand what blended learning is and how it could help you become a better teacher.
+Today, we'll discuss what blended learning is and how it could help you become a better educator.
 More importantly, you'll soon discover how learners can become more equipped to gain knowledge and skills in the best way possible.

 So, let's get straight into it.